pranavbawgikar/dart-notes/asynchronous-programming-dart.md

 The `fetchData` function simulates a network request by returning a `Future` that completes after a 2 second delay with the string `Data Loaded`.
 When the `fetchData` is called in the `main` function, it returns immediately with an uncompleted `Future`.
 We print the uncompleted `Future` object, which outputs something like `Instance of '_Future<String>'`.
 We then register a callback using the `then` method to handle the value once the `Future` completes.
 After the 2 second delay, the `Future` completes, and the callback is invoked, printing `Future completed with: Data loaded`.

 ##### Completed
 If the asynchronous operation succeeds, the `future` completes with a value.
 Otherwise, it completes with an error.
+In simple words, a completed state is a state in which the future gets resolved or completed into either a response value or an error.

 ###### Completing with a value
 A `future` of type `Future<T>` completes with a value of type `T`.
 For example, a `future` with type `Future<String>` produces a string value.
 If a `future` doesn't produce a usable value, then the future's type if `Future<void>`.